carp-lang/Carp/README.md

 ## Contributing
 Thanks to all the [awesome people](https://github.com/carp-lang/Carp/graphs/contributors) who have contributed to Carp over the years!

-We are always looking for more help -- check out the [contributing guide](docs/contributing.md) to get started.
+We are always looking for more help &ndash; check out the [contributing guide](docs/contributing.md) to get started.

 ## License